-Can CBD oil help with Crohn’s disease?
+Can CBD oil help with Crohn’s disease, and if so, how?

 - Crohn’s disease is a prevalent inflammation of the digestive tract that is often recognized by symptoms of abdominal pain, severe diarrhea, malnutrition, fatigue, and weight loss.
 It is a common type of inflammatory bowel disease (IBD), affecting more than 3 million Americans in 2015 (1).

 - Despite having no cure, doctors have developed therapies that may alleviate the symptoms of Crohn’s disease, allowing patients to function normally (2).